 TMS therapy for depression – How does it work?

 Step 1: You will sit in a reclining chair with a footrest.
-The physician will keep a pillow around your head to make you feel comfortable.
+The clinician and technician will keep a pillow around your head to make you feel comfortable.

-Step 2: You will wear a cotton cap with a mark on the treatment spot.
+Step 2: You will wear a cotton cap with a mark on the treatment area that is assessed during the Brain Mapping.

-Step 3: A certified physician will keep the electromagnetic coil secure against your scalp.
+Step 3: A certified clinician/technician will secure the electromagnetic coil against your scalp.

-Step 5: The magnetic pulse activates parts of the brain that have decreased activity due to depression.
+Step 5: The magnetic pulses activate parts of the brain that have decreased activity due to depression and rejuvenate connectivity among the neurons.

-Step 6: The stimulation helps to reduce your depression symptoms.
+Step 6: The stimulation helps to reduce your depression symptoms and can result in”Remission”( full recovery from the episode) or a “Response”( at least 50% Improvement).

 Do you need someone to go with you to the appointment?